Ruby On Rails Language –

 Remember when we mentioned the Rails Way?
 Rails assume that its own set of conventions on web application function is the best way to do things.
 It defaults to these conventions, so you do not have to specify each and everything through configuration files.

-This has been a guide to the Ruby on Rails language?
+This has been a guide to Ruby on Rails language?
 As a beginner, this 5 Steps guide would be very helpful to get started in web development.
 These are the following external link related to the ruby on rails language.